 So, what’s enticing about connecting the physical world and the digital world?
-IOT allows us to gather unlimited amounts of data to analyze and optimize our worlds.
+IOT and its applications allow us to gather unlimited amounts of data to analyze and optimize our worlds.
 We can potentially use the Internet to solve a lot of everyday challenges.
 If every item in your home and office innately turned on and off according to individual needs, that could save energy, time, and worry.
 With IOT, we can streamline, enhance, or optimize almost every fragment of every industry.

 Trends in the last few years have come in a few forms.
 Nest and Alexa are the best examples of popularized consumer IOT.
 Nest knows how warm or cool to keep your home, how to lock your doors, and if there is threatening smoke in your space.
 Alexa, though seemingly the family’s rudimentary friendly ‘bot, is absorbing data 24/7.
 Scaling up to B-to-B IOT, smart devices are used on military-grade drones, shipping logistics, and medical practices.
 In fact, every industry from real estate to food production has begun to incorporate IOT.